AJHopper/SaltoCodeProject/README.md

 Add in better test case coverage, and potentially move tests away from using the default memory database to using an in memory version of sqlite

-Set up verying user groups to support different levels of access control - right now any users can set up door controls.
+Set up varying user groups to support different levels of access control - right now any users can set up door controls.

 ## Video demo of API
 https://youtu.be/QJyBq4mfQSw